- March 16, 2021

 - Posted by: Paul Foster

-- Category: Business growth help, Customer segmentation, Pricing Advice for Small Businesses, Profit Improvement Strategies for Small Businesses
+- Categories: Business growth help, Customer segmentation, Pricing Advice for Small Businesses, Profit Improvement Strategies for Small Businesses

-Are you pricing to the 10% of customers that are never happy?
+Are you pricing to the 10% of your customers who are never happy?

 When you look at your customer base in your business, they will typically range from your ‘raving fans’ to the ‘will never be happy’ group.

 When you look at your pricing, you might think you have to offer one price to all your customers.
 If your pricing strategy is a ‘one size fits all’ variety, there is a fact of human nature that affects your pricing: